isaiahsilvani/fake-store-angular/README.md

 # What I will learn next:
 - Deep dive into ARCore
 - How to do unit testing in Angular with Karma and Jasmine
+- Process for publishing an app on the Google Play Store